ttoino/feup-da/TP02b/README.md

 Once the recursive call returns, all points in *Q* whose *x* coordinate does not belong within the strip are removed.
 That way, *Q* contains all of the points which are within the strip, already sorted by *y*.

-This strategy guarantees that the overall algorithm has complexity O(N log N), because the only extra processing which is done is done with complexity O(N)
+This strategy guarantees that the overall algorithm has complexity O(N log N), because the only extra processing which is done with complexity O(N)

 ## 2. The maximum subarray problem